Sensei (chief instructor)

 Master Ortenzio instructs karate, weapons, and arnis classes, along with women’s self-defense seminars.
 She is a senior black belt and former board member of the Order of Isshin-Ryu, and a guest instructor at various schools around the United States and Australia.

 She has been training continuously in the fighting arts since 1979.
-She was elevated to the rank of hachidan (8th degree black belt) by the board of examiners in the Order of Isshin-Ryu in 2015, and to the rank of dayang tatlo (3rd degree black belt) in Presas Arnis by Grandmaster Rick Manglinong in 2015.
+She was elevated to the rank of hachidan (8th degree black belt) by the board of examiners in the Order of Isshin-Ryu in 2015, and to the rank of dayang lima (5th degree black belt) in Presas Arnis by Grandmaster Rick Manglinong and Punong Guro Sal Todaro in 2017.